CoderDKai/capacitor-camera-preview/README.md

 use https://capacitorjs.com/docs/apis/filesystem#deletefile for that

+## Touch & Gestures (JS‑Driven)

+- Native tap‑to‑focus and pinch‑to‑zoom gesture handling are intentionally disabled on both Android and iOS.
+- Handle all user interactions in your HTML/JS layer, then call the plugin methods:
+  - Focus: `await CameraPreview.setFocus({ x, y })` with normalized coordinates (0–1) relative to the preview bounds.
+  - Zoom: `await CameraPreview.setZoom({ level })` using your own gesture/UI logic.
+- Rationale: native gesture recognizers can conflict with your HTML touch handlers and block UI interactions.
+Keeping gestures in JS guarantees your UI receives touches as intended.
+- The `enableZoom` start option is removed.
+Use JS gestures + `setZoom(...)`.
+- Tip: When using `toBack: true`, the WebView is in front of the camera and receives touches; design your overlay UI there and drive focus/zoom through the JS API.

 ## Fast base64 from file path (no bridge)

 When using `storeToFile: true`, you can avoid sending large base64 strings over the Capacitor bridge: